back to blog

 Fire Sprinkler System Maintenance Checklist

 If you’re looking for a maintenance or inspection checklist for your fire sprinkler, look no further.
-Below, we‘ve provided a breakdown of maintenance steps you should take with your fire sprinkler systems.
-If you ever have concerns or questions about fire sprinkler maintenance or inspection, you should contact a local licensed fire protection company.
+Here, we’ve provided a breakdown of maintenance steps you should take with your fire sprinkler systems to remain in compliance with the National Fire Protection Association (NFPA).

-• Control valves – you should check these weekly to ensure that they are free from leaks, locked, properly sealed, and in the open position.
+• Control valves: You should check these weekly to ensure that they’re free from leaks, locked, properly sealed, and in the open position.
 Proper signage should identify what part of your sprinkler they control.

-• Gauges (on wet pipe systems) – you should check that the water pressure is maintained and that there is no sign of physical damage.
+• Gauges (on wet pipe systems): You should check that the water pressure is maintained and that there’s no sign of physical damage.

 The NFPA requires that you have a licensed technician inspect your fire sprinkler system annually to keep your building safe and up to code.
 The technician will inspect and maintain all components of your fire sprinkler system, including: